Cosmo-Tech/run-orchestrator/docs/tutorial/advanced_cosmotech_simulator.md

     --8<-- "https://raw.githubusercontent.com/Cosmo-Tech/cosmotech-api/main/scenario/src/main/openapi/scenario.yaml:830:1126"
     ```

-After creation your `Scenario` will have an ID of the form `s-xxxxxxxx` which will be used to run it
+As a result of creating your `Scenario` you will get an identifier of the form `s-xxxxxxxx` that you can use to run it (as we will see further) and reference it in other endpoints.

-Multiple elements are to be focused on :
+A scenario essentially combines a run template with a dataset.
+The run template provides a set of parameters that can then be modified by the user before running the scenario.
+Multiple elements are required for defining a scenario, most notably:

-* `runTemplateId` : should be the same as the one we defined in our `Solution`
+* `runTemplateId`: should be one of the run template identifiers defined in our `Solution`.
-* `datasetList` : should contain the `Dataset` we defined in the previous part using its ID
+* `datasetList`: should reference a previously defined `Dataset` using its identifier.
-* `parametersValues` : is a list of object representing the parameters we defined in the `Solution` with the actual value they are set to.
+* `parametersValues`: is a list of objects representing the parameters we defined in the `Solution`, with the actual values they are set to.

 ## Run our distant `Scenario`

-We will need to either use a lot of parameters or environment variables,
+We will need to either use a lot of parameters or environment variables.
+To make
-we can make use of a parameter of `csm-orc run` to generate a template of `.env` file we will be able to use.
+things easier we can make use of a parameter of `csm-orc run` to generate a template of `.env` file we will be able to use.

 That parameter is `--gen-env-target` and takes a filename to create a `.env` file initialized with all the environment variables defined in our `run.json`

-If a variable is present multiple times, only the last one will be taken into account.
-And each environment variable will have one and only one value from the following list (the first existing in order):
+If a variable is set multiple times, only the last one will be taken into account.
+Each environment variable will have one and only one value from the following list (highest value in the list takes precedence):

-- The `value` defined in the `run.json`
+- The `value` defined in the `run.json`.
-- The current value in your working environment
+- The current value in your working environment.
-- The `defaultValue` defined in the `run.json`
+- The `defaultValue` defined in the `run.json`.
-- The `description` defined in the `run.json`
+- The `description` defined in the `run.json`.
-- `None` if no other value can be found
+- `None` if no other value can be found.

 ```bash title="use of --gen-env-target"
 csm-orc run code/run_templates/orchestrator_tutorial_2/run.json --gen-env-target code/run_templates/orchestrator_tutorial_2/vars.env